langchain-ai/langchain/templates/nvidia-rag-canonical/README.md

-# nvidia-rag-canonical
+# Nvidia and Milvus - Canonical RAG

-This template performs RAG using Milvus Vector Store and NVIDIA Models (Embedding and Chat).
+This template performs RAG using `Milvus` Vector Store and `NVIDIA` Models (Embedding and Chat).

 ## Environment Setup